V. Sattui Winery

 Put the V. Sattui Winery on your must-do list.
 It's not a huge winery with touristy gimmicks, but it is one of the friendliest and boasts award-winning wines and spacious picnic grounds.
 Come for the wine tasting and stay for lunch on the lawn.
 You'll be glad you did.

 Wondering what the "V" stands for?
 So was I. This winery was named after Vittorio Sattui, who moved from Italy to San Francisco in 1882.
-Vittorio became a successful winemaker in the area until Prohibition in 1920.
+Vittorio became a successful winemaker in the area until Prohibition began in 1920.

 Nearly 60 years later, Vittorio's grandson, Dario Sattui realized his own dream of owning a winery, naming it in honor of Vittorio.